VegaDeftwing/OpGuidesHugoSrc/content/posts/SomeConsumerism.md

 1. Mindhunters, Beastars, The Magicians, The Order, Erased, Blood Of Zeus

    Predictable, Cheesy, Getting Depressing, Characters lack depth, Cheesy, Unremarkable.
 Am I still glad I saw all of them?
 Sure.
-But none really went into reccomend to friends territory.
+But none really went into recommend to friends territory.

 ### Music